LukePappa/Ourism/text.md

 1. Realize that you inflict misery upon yourself.
 2. Resolve to stop inflicting misery upon yourself.
-2. Each time you start to feel miserable, remember to stop inflicting misery upon yourself.
+2. Each time you start to feel miserable, remind yourself to stop inflicting misery upon yourself.

 It is important to  distinguish misery from remorse, grief, mental illness, and physical pain, which are not true suffering.